 - Select format background

 - Choose Fill > Picture or texture fill > Insert from: > File...

 - Click the next slide (from the left-hand list) and choose your next student photo by clicking the "File" button again.
 Repeat until all photos are replaced.
 Choose "Close"

 - Go back through each slide and type in the favorite things for that student and their age

-*Something to consider – if you chose a darker neutral background (like I did in the sample boy photo) then you might want to change the font color to white to make your text show up better before you duplicate the pages [step 2].
+*Something to consider - if you chose a darker neutral background (like I did in the sample boy photo) then you might want to change the font color from black to white to make your text show up better before you duplicate the pages [step 2].
 Replace the sample photo [step 3] with a photo you took to test out which color will stand out the best.

 If you want to print easily in another size or send these photos to parents digitally - here's how you do it using PowerPoint.